anseki/jquery-plainoverlay/README.md

 });
 ```

-This code registers event handler repeatedly when the [Show](#show) method is called.
+This code registers event handler repeatedly when the `show` method is called.

 ```js
 $('#show-button').click(function() {